kiwi515/ogws_info/README.md

 If you are interested in the decompilation, or would like to contribute, feel free to check it out here: https://github.com/doldecomp/ogws

 ## Index
+- `code/`: Documented code regarding data structures and concepts seen within the game.
+The code is not a 1:1 decompilation; however, it is close enough to precisely replicate thinigs like mathematical formulas.

 - `RSPE_r1.dmap`: Symbol map (NTSC-U, v1.01) for use with the Dolphin emulator, to aid in debugging.
 Converted from the decompilation Ghidra project.
 Updated when I get the chance.

 - `RSPE_r1.map`: Symbol map (NTSC-U, v1.01) for use with Ghidra when loading the Wii Sports DOL.